docker-library/official-images/README.md

 The manifest file format is officially based on [RFC 2822](https://www.ietf.org/rfc/rfc2822.txt), and as such should be familiar to folks who are already familiar with the "headers" of many popular internet protocols/formats such as HTTP or email.

-The primary additions are inspired by the way Debian commonly uses 2822 -- namely, lines starting with `#` are ignored and "paragraphs" (or "entries") are separated by a blank line.
+The primary additions are inspired by the way Debian commonly uses 2822 -- namely, lines starting with `#` are ignored and "entries" are separated by a blank line.

 The first entry is the "global" metadata for the image.
 The only required field in the global entry is `Maintainers`, whose value is comma-separated in the format of `Name <email> (@github)` or `Name (@github)`.
-Any field specified in the global entry will be the default for the rest of the entries/paragraphs and can be overridden in an individual paragraph.
+Any field specified in the global entry will be the default for the rest of the entries and can be overridden in an individual entry.

 	# this is a comment and will be ignored
 	Maintainers: John Smith <jsmith@example.com> (@example-jsmith),